stho32/Treehouse-04-TicTacToe/Documentation/Pomodoro-Log.md

 1. now I can detect wins and ties, tell who won and stuff.
 1. Interaction with the final screen
 1. (01:48 h) Refactored everything with a SceneManager... :)
+1. (01:32 h) Now the player is asked for a name.
+Actually you can enter a name for both players _and_ you can tell the game that it is a human or computer player.
+The information is passed on to the gameboard to be displayed and used in the interaction.